rin67630/Soft-Power-MPPT/Software/ReadMe.md

 ## Download instructions
 You can download all the files from the main page of Soft-Power upon clicking on the green Code button and selecting "download Zip".
 This will save a file Soft-Power-MPPT-main.zip.
-From that compressed file, extract the folder "Software" and copy it into your Arduino working space.
+From that compressed file, extract the folder "Software" and copy it into your Arduino working space which is usually in Documents/Arduino.
 Rename that folder SoftPowerMPPT.
 You will now find the project in File/Sketchbook/SoftPowerMPPT and after starting, it you will find all tabs present.